 Public NTP Servers

-Serving serve clients in ResNet, AirYork, YorkNet and Resair.
+Serving serve clients in Internet in Residence, AirYork, YorkNet and Resair.

 |Keele Campus Residence NTP Servers